jvmahon/HubitatCustom/README.md

 This is still a work-in-progress.

 Some tips:
 * Install the driver on the "Driver Code" page.
-I twill appear with the name "Super Parameter Setting Tool"
+It will appear with the name "Super Parameter Setting Tool"
 * Go to the device that you want to work on and select this tool as its driver.
 * Click on the "Initialize" control to pull the data from the database and to poll your device for its current parameter settings.
 * The "Preferences" area should now show controls for all of the parameters.
 If everything worked right, the controls should show the current settings of your device